 7) Listen carefully/critically

 This can be extremely difficult.
 One of the hardest things is to let go of our assumptions (see 1) above) , and listen objectively.
 But it’s also critically important.
 Try not to be judgmental, particularly with respect to what the person living with dementia says or does.
 Step back.
 Be self-aware.
-I use audio and video recording to help me.
-I watch and listen to myself to check voice tone and body language so I can hear and see what I’m doing well and where I can improve.
+I used audio and video recording to help me.
+I watched and listened to myself to check voice tone and body language so I could hear and see what I was doing well and where I could improve.
 Listen with the same critical ear to others’ versions of events.

 8) Re-examine the “facts”